Hall of Fame

 How to nominate someone for the Oklahoma Hall of Fame

-An individual must be nominated by someone who knows them personally and can speak to their accomplishments, character, and impact on their community.
+An individual must be nominated by someone who knows them personally and can write a compelling narrative about their accomplishments, character, and impact.
 Honorees are selected by a committee comprised of Oklahoma Hall of Fame Members and board members.
-The Selection Committee considers all nomination, both new and those held over from previous years, before selecting Honorees.
+The Selection Committee considers all nominations, both new and those held over from previous years, before selecting Honorees.
 Nominations are accepted until March 1 annually.